MicrosoftDocs/office-developer-client-docs/docs/outlook/social-connector/outlook-social-connector-provider-error-codes.md

 description: "Providers should return errors to the caller by using one of the error codes shown in the following table."
 ---

-# Outlook Social Connector Provider Error Codes
+# Outlook Social Connector provider error codes

 Providers should return errors to the caller by using one of the error codes shown in the following table.